 Tour Information for USNO Washington DC

 Public tours of the U.S. Naval Observatory in Washington, DC, are available, but on a limited basis.
 They may be canceled at any time with little notice.
-Please read the tour policy and admission procedure below before you request tour passes.
+Please read the tour policy and admission procedure below.

 CURRENT TOUR STATUS

-Public tours of the USNO are offered on selected Monday evenings from 8:30 pm until 10:00 pm, except on Federal holidays.
-Tours will include a presentation of the Mission and History of the Naval Observatory, a view of of USNO's timekeeping responsibilities with a presentation/explanation of the Master Clock system, and (weather permitting) viewing of celestial objects with the 12-inch Alvan Clark refractor with an Astronomer.
+Public tours of the USNO are offered on selected Monday evenings from 8:30 pm until 10:30 pm EDT , except on Federal holidays.
+Tours will include a presentation of the Mission and History of the Naval Observatory, a description of of USNO's timekeeping responsibilities with a presentation on the history of precision timekeeping, and (weather permitting) viewing of celestial objects through the historic 1895-vintage 12-inch Alvan Clark refractor telescope with an astronomer.
 We generally try to schedule at least two tours per month.
 Tours take place "rain or shine"; however they may be cancelled if the weather is hazardous.

 If a specific Monday doesn't fit your schedule, or if you would like more options for telescopic viewing of astronomical objects in the Washington area, be sure to check our page of links to local Observatories, Planetaria, and amateur astronomy groups.

 Individual and group tour passes must be reserved in advance for every Monday night tour.
-You may use the online request form link at the bottom of this page, or send a FAX to the Public Affairs Office at 202-762-1489 to secure a reservation.
-Requests for reservations should be submitted at least 2 - 4 weeks before a scheduled tour.
 You must provide the names and dates-of-birth of all individuals in your party.
 An individual requester can apply for a maximum of 20 spaces for an organized group.
 As a Requester, you must also provide an e-mail address (required) and an optional daytime telephone or FAX number so that we may contact you with the status of your request.
 Your request will be processed in the order in which it was received.
 You will receive an e-mail or telephone confirmation when your order has been processed no later than the Friday before your First Choice tour date.
 If you have not received a confirmation notice by this time, you may assume that you are NOT on the name list(s) for your requested date(s).
 We will make every effort to try to contact you to schedule a subsequent date.

 Please leave backpacks, bags, and any bulky items in your vehicle, as they will generally not be permitted on the grounds.
 Please line up outside the gate and obey all instructions from the security personnel.
 Cameras are permitted on the grounds.

 All visitors must be prepared to submit to a security screening.
-This may involve passing through a magnetometer and the hand-searching of personal belongings.
-Security screening will begin at 8:00 pm; please be present at the gate by this time.
+This will involve passing through a magnetometer and the hand-searching of personal belongings.
+Security screening will begin at 8:00 pm EDT ; please be present at the gate by this time.
 Visitors who arrive after 8:20 pm will not be granted admission even if they have a reservation.

 Refusal to accept these terms will result in denial of admission.